autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 In the code above, when a topic message whose name is `input/steering` is received, an anonymous function whose description is `{current_steer_ = msg->steering_tier_angle;}` is executed as a callback in a thread.
 The callback function is always executed when the message is received, which leads to waste computing resource if the message is not always necessary.
 Besides, it costs thread-wakeup overhead just to take a message.

-## Enhanced method
+## Recommended manner

-There is an enhanced method to take a message using `Subscription->take()` method only when it is needed.
+There is a recommended manner to take a message using `Subscription->take()` method only when it is needed.
 The sample code given below shows that `Subscription->take()` method is called during execution of any callback function.
 In most cases, `Subscription->take()` method is called before a received message is consumed by a main logic.
 In this case, a topic message is retrieved from the subscription queue, the queue embedded in the subscription object, instead of using a callback function.
 To be exact, you need to program your code so that a callback function is not called automatically.